 Ashlee is passionate about how data can be leveraged to strengthen community resilience to natural hazards and support a larger strategy of addressing inequality.

-Ashlee is pursuing a Master’s of Professional Studies in Emergency and Disaster Management from Georgetown University.
+Ashlee received a Master’s of Professional Studies in Emergency and Disaster Management from Georgetown University.
 She holds a degree in Political Science with a minor in Civic and Community Engagement from California State University Northridge.
 She is based in Washington, D.C.